VigneshVSV/hololinked-docs/source/howto/clients.rst

 action or event.
 The ``node-wot`` HTTP(s) client consumes such a specification to provide these interactions for the developer.
 Therefore, they are also called `interaction affordances` in the Web of Things terminology - "what interactions are provided (or afforded) by the server or the Thing to the client".
 Properties are called Property Affordance, Actions - Action Affordance and Events - Event Affordance.
 The payloads are called Data Schema indicating that they stick to JSON schema specification.
-Further definitions supported by the
-Thing Description specification and provided by this package are discussed later.

 To use the node-wot client on the browser: